 Our evidence is based on surveys with over 190,000 pupils and 20,000 staff, independent research and evaluations, school inspection reports and self-assessments with over 600 headteachers.

-Over 1.6 million children in the UK go to a Rights Respecting School and around 5,000 schools in England, Northern Ireland, Scotland and Wales are working through the Award.
+Over 1.7 million children in the UK go to a Rights Respecting School and over 5,000 schools in England, Northern Ireland, Scotland and Wales are working through the Award.

 We have found that as a result of participation in the Rights Respecting Schools Award children at schools who have progressed through the Award: